xi/muu/.doc/tutorials/phonecat.md

     <muu type="hello"></muu>

 Now you can call `registry.linkAll(document)`.
-This will automatically link all directives that can be found in th whole document.
+This will automatically link all directives that can be found in the whole document.
 "Hello World" should now be written on your screen.

 # Static template